Barbon Hillclimb

 (We now accept most contactless debit & credit cards.)

-Or buy your official e-tickets today and pay only £8.50 per adult.
+Or buy your official e-tickets online and pay only £8.50 per adult.

 In common with all UK motorsport events, Dogs are not allowed in the spectator areas, not even well-behaved ones on the strongest of leads.
 Sorry!

-Car parking is free and you can wander around the paddock area to see the cars close up and talk to the drivers too.
-The whole of the course is accessible to spectators, from the start line right through the flying finish at the top.
-We recommend you wear stout footwear as, apart from the course itself, there are no surfaced areas and, being on the side of a hill (it wouldn’t be a Hillclimb if it wasn’t!), the walk right to the top can be challenging for some.
+The gate opens at 8am, car parking is free.
+You can wander around the paddock area to see the cars close up and talk to the drivers.
+The whole of the course is accessible to spectators.
+We recommend you wear stout footwear as, apart from the course itself, there are no surfaced areas.
+Being on the side of a hill (it wouldn’t be a Hillclimb if it wasn’t!), the walk right to the top can be challenging for some.
 The views from the top are well worth the effort though.

-Whilst disabled visitors are welcome, the terrain is not particularly suitable for those with limited mobility or in wheelchairs as, for 362 days a year, it is merely farmland that forms part of the Barbon Manor Estate.
-We can usually arrange special access for disabled visitors, dependent on their time of arrival – please contact us in advance for details.
+Disabled visitors are welcome, but the grass hillside terrain is not really suitable for those with limited mobility or in wheelchairs.
+We can usually arrange special access for disabled visitors if you arrive early enough – please contact us in advance for details.

-Timetable: All times are approximate and depend on weather conditions, the number of competitors, and the need to recover any cars that don’t make it to the top!
+Timetable: This is approximate and depends on weather conditions, the number of competitors, and the need to recover any cars that don’t make it to the top!

 Spectator gates open at 8 am

-The first practice starts at approx 9.15 am, followed immediately by the second practice.
+The first practice runs start at approx 9.15 am, followed immediately by the second practice.

 We try to get the first competitive runs in before lunch; (lunch break is normally 45mins)